luisfabib/fhircraft/docs/user-guide/resources-construction.md

 This guide is for developers who want to construct Pydantic models from FHIR structure definitions, implementation guides, and packages.
 You'll learn to use Fhircraft's factory system to build type-safe FHIR models from various sources, manage repositories, and handle complex scenarios like custom profiles and multiple FHIR versions.

-After reading this guide, you'll master the construction of FHIR models from specifications and understand how to organize and manage FHIR definitions in your applications.

 ## Prerequisites

 Before diving into this guide, make sure you understand: